dfrance2010/dfrance2010.github.io/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3_wODRyI810?si=kqjH7rnyJo2qPTV7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <br>

 The process of enhancing/modifying the artifact was an interesting one.
 I felt like I was both doing things I already knew, but also learning new things the whole time.
-On the one hand, adding html elements and creating callbacks are something I’ve done, but it seems like it’s never that simple.
-For instance, lining up the filter dropdowns took longer than expected to find the syntax that applies to a Dash App html component.
+On the one hand, adding HTML elements and creating callbacks are something I’ve done, but it seems like it’s never that simple.
+For instance, lining up the filter dropdowns took longer than expected to find the syntax that applies to a Dash App HTML component.
 I also got side-tracked with the login function, as I found a few different good options, including Dash App Enterprise, dash_bootstrap_components, and dash_mantine_components.
-They all proved to not work the way I wanted for several reasons, so I ended up just creating the whole thing from scratch.
+They all proved to not work the way I wanted, so I ended up just creating the whole thing from scratch.
 In the end, I was happy with the experience of having to figure out these solutions, particularly creating my own security for the login.
 I know enterprise solutions exist, but it was nice to go through the exercise for myself.

 [Back to the top](#contents)